Tatu Bulach: Biography

-She was born in the village of Nizhneye Kazanishche in the family of an officer of the tsarist army.
-Her father Bulach died suddenly at the age of 30, leaving a widow Aruv Azhay, a daughter Izumrud, a son Haji and a six month old Tatu.
-The family was poor, so Tatu had to work from the age of 13.
+She was born in the village of Nizhneye Kazanishche in the family of an officer of the Imperial Russian Army.
+Her father died suddenly at the age of 30, leaving a widow Aruv Azhay, a daughter Izumrud, a son Haji and a six month old Tatu.
+The family was poor, so Bulach had to work from the age of 13.
 She combined her work with her studies at the Temir-Khan-Shura Women's Gymnasium.

 In the summer of 1915, when Tatu was 13 years old, her brother's friend Ullubiy Buynaksky came to visit their family.
-He became a frequent visitor to the Bulache family.
-Already after the revolution, after the arrest of Ullubiy, through Tata he sent letters to freedom and also corresponded with her.
+He became a frequent visitor to the Bulach family.
+After the October Revolution Buynaysky was arrested, and he corresponded with Bulach, who he also used to deliver letters by him to the outside world.
 In these hundreds of years old letters, against the backdrop of revolution and civil war, among the calls to fight to the bitter end, a tragic love story unfolds.
-During the difficult years of the civil war Tatu Bulach worked actively for the victory of Soviet power in Dagestan and enjoyed great respect among the red partisans.
+During the Russian Civil War Bulach was a supporter of the Red Army and participated in the establishment of the Dagestan Autonomous Soviet Socialist Republic.

 In the spring of 1917, she became chairman of the Union of Revolutionary Muslim Youth, which united the student and working youth of the city.
 Soon she became a delegate to the first all-Caucasian congress of Muslim students, which was held in Baku in May 1917.
 She was the only one of the three female delegates elected as a member of the presidium of the congress.

-In 1920, Tatu Bulach was elected chairman of the organizing bureau of the All-Union Leninist Young Communist League for the preparation of a conference or congress of the Komsomol of Dagestan.
-In 1920-1921 she was elected a member of the Presidium of the Youth Council of the East, then she worked as a secretary of the Khasavyurt Communist Party of the Soviet Union and in the Makhachkala Dagestan Autonomous Soviet Socialist Republic.
+In 1920, Bulach was elected chairman of the organizing bureau of the Komsomol for the preparation of a conference or congress of the Komsomol of Dagestan.
+In 1920-1921 she was elected a member of the Presidium of the Youth Council of the East, then she worked as a secretary of the Communist Party in Khasavyurt and Makhachkala.

 In 1927 she graduated from the Plekhanov Russian University of Economics, after which she worked as an intern-referent in the People's Commissariat for Foreign Trade of the State Trade Committee of the USSR.
 In 1928–1929 she worked as an economist, and secretary of the export-import department of the USSR Trade Representation in Istanbul.

 In 1932–1933 she studied at the Institute of Red Professors.
 In 1934 she worked at the Central Executive Committee of the Soviet Union under the Soviet of Nationalities as director of advanced training courses.

 In 1935–1936 she worked as the director of the evening Academy.
 In 1937 – head of the department of educational institutions of the People's Commissariat of Nationalities of the RSFSR.